Do you want to take study of the Bible seriously?

 - Practical Application

-This process may, at its first glance, seem like a difficult and time-consuming one.
+Again, this process may, at its first glance, seem like a difficult and time-consuming one.
 Difficult-not really.
 Time-Consuming…a little.
+But I assure you that the more you practice the method, the quicker and easier it becomes.

 Isn’t the time and effort worth it?